SebastianRohe/TwitterSenimentRadar_v1/README.md

 # TwitterSentimentRadar_v1
-This is a simple application to read tweet data from a CSV file, import it in fitting com.project.sebastianrohe.twitter.data and provide specific information about the data via console inputs.
+This is a simple application to read tweet data from a CSV file, import it in datastructure and provide specific information about the data via console inputs.